IRB Frequently Asked Questions

 Oral Child (ages 7-12) Assent

-See the IRB's Oral Assent template provided for obtaining oral assent from children ages 7-12. ,The IRB sugges the use of a question and answer format.
+See the IRB's Oral Assent template provided for obtaining oral assent from children ages 7-12. ,The IRB suggests the use of a question and answer format.
 The content of each section must be written at an age-appropriate level for the intended population.
 For oral child assent, the child does not sign or initial the document.
 The person obtaining oral assent must sign the Parental Permission/Research Informed Consent on the appropriate signature line.

 ^Back to Top